satellite-image-deep-learning/techniques/README.md

 * [libpredict](https://github.com/la1k/libpredict) -> satellite orbit prediction library
 * [GOTCHA](https://github.com/jveitchmichaelis/gotcha) -> Command line implementation of the GOTCHA stereo matching algorithm
 * [SREM](https://github.com/oyam/srem) -> A Simplified and Robust Surface Reflectance Estimation Method for Satellite Imagery
+* [kaizen](https://github.com/fuzailpalnak/kaizen) -> A library to map match and help tackle the problem of overlapping/intersecting road and building footprint that arises in the process of map making

 ## GDAL & Rasterio
 So improtant this pair gets their own section.
 GDAL is THE command line tool for reading and writing raster and vector geospatial data formats.
 If you are using python you will probably want to use Rasterio which provides a pythonic wrapper for GDAL